nikoss/my-translation-contributions/README.md

       (Chrome Browser extension)
       translation of the website

 - Good Weather
       (weather app for android)
       complete translation of the application

+- Yalp Store
+      (an android app that lets you download apps from Google Play Store) complete translation of the application

 *complete, meaning more than 90% of the strings